 Upon entering the Marietta Square Market, you’ll see lots of long picnic tables.
 Based on the number of food vendors, it seems adequate, plus there’s more seating outside and they even have heaters for when it is cold out.
 Though you can easily walk around the Marietta Square Market at you leisure, there are maps handy and interestingly enough the “map” of this Atlanta food hall and market is laid out like that of a trolley system.
 You can choose to follow the red, yellow, blue or green lines.
 Some of the restaurants that you can find at the Marietta Square Market include Grand Champion BBQ, Street Taco, Bread & Butter Bakery, D’Cuban Cafe, and Tiny Bubbles.

-There are two stores at the Marietta Square Market so far: one where you can pick of all kind of home decor and gifty things with cute sayings on them and another store just called ” ‘Merica” where you can find lots of clothing.
+There are two stores at the Marietta Square Market so far: one where you can have your pick of all kinds of home decor and gifty things with cute sayings on them and another store just called ” ‘Merica” where you can find lots of clothing.
 If you can’t find parking in one of the free lots surrounding the Square, you’ll have to succumb to the greedy Park Atlanta vultures and pay their $5 parking fee.
 Hint: don’t go on peak times during weekends if you want to find free parking.

 Marietta Square Market